SvenGroot/Ookii.CommandLine/docs/SourceGeneration.md

 A few restrictions apply to projects that use Ookii.CommandLine's source generation:

-- The project must be a C# project (other languages are not supported), using C# version 8 or later.
+- The project must be a C# project, using C# version 8 or later.
 Other languages or older C# versions are not supported.
 - The project must be built using using the .Net 6.0 SDK or a later version.
   - You can still target older runtimes supported by Ookii.CommandLine, down to .Net Framework 4.6, but you must build the project using the .Net 6.0 SDK or newer.